zouxyan/ont_smartcontract_demo/README.md

 Mainly realize a gambling game, three players participate, generate random numbers, whoever has a large number, who takes the money in the prize pool

 ## Token
-According to the OEP4 protocol, a smart contract for publishing tokens which has been tested and passed.
+According to the OEP4 protocol, I write a smart contract for publishing tokens which has been tested and passed.

 ## Links
 ONTIO's github: https://github.com/ontio